stolostron/provider-credential-controller/README.md

   - Running scale testing (3000 copied secrets)
     - Connect to an OpenShift cluster
-    - Make sure either the controller is deployed via the provided kubernetes manifest, or launched from the command line
+    - Make sure either the controller is deployed, [see Steps for deployment](#Steps-for-deployment) or launched from the command line, [see Steps for development](#Steps-for-development)
       ```bash
       # Create namespace
       oc new-project providers